rm-rf-etc/concise-demo/README.md

 Steps:
 * `npm install`
 * `grunt`
-* `open http://localhost:3002` (open command works on Macs)
+* `open http://localhost:3000` (the 'open' command works on Macs)

-This project uses the browserSync built-in server, and running `grunt` starts the server. `app/routing.js` is a browserSync middleware which serves up a read-only backend. (or you can use the firebase endpoint.
+This project uses the browserSync built-in server, and running `grunt` starts the server. `app/routing.js` is a middleware for browserSync which serves up a read-only backend. (or you can use the firebase endpoint.
 See `main.js`).

 See [todo-ui.js](//github.com/rm-rf-etc/concise/blob/master/ui/todo-ui.js).
 See [auth-form-ui.js](//github.com/rm-rf-etc/concise/blob/master/ui/auth-form-ui.js).